By Steve Leese

 APCO President Martha Carter recently authored a member message with an update on efforts to achieve fully interoperable NG9-1-1, including questions to consider asking of NG9-1-1 equipment and service providers.

-Steve began work with APCO International in 2013, and currently serves as the Director of Communications Center and 9-1-1 Services.
+Steve began work with APCO International in 2013, and served as the Director of Communications Center and 9-1-1 Services until 2020.
 Steve has worked in public safety for 34 years as a Telecommunicator and Police Officer in Dearborn, MI, Emergency Management Director, and 9-1-1 Director in Huron and Eaton County MI.
 Steve is a University of Michigan graduate, a Marine Corps veteran having served as a Military Police Sergeant, and Presidential Guard at the White House.
 Steve is a former President of the Michigan Communication Directors Association.